saltstack/salt/doc/topics/tutorials/intro_scale.rst

 Too many minions re-authing
 ---------------------------
-This is most likely to happen in the testing phase, when all minion keys have already been accepted, the framework is being tested and parameters change frequently in the masters configuration file.
+This is most likely to happen in the testing phase of a salt deployment, when all minion keys have already been accepted, but the framework is being tested and parameters are frequently changed in the salt master's configuration file(s).

+The salt master generates a new AES key to encrypt its publications at certain events such as a master restart or the removal of a minion key.
+If you are encountering this problem of too many minions re-authing against the master, you will need to recalibrate your setup to reduce the rate of events like a master restart or minion key removal (``salt-key -d``).

-In a few cases (master restart, remove minion key, etc.) the salt-master generates a new AES-key to encrypt its publications with.
-The minions aren't notified of this but will realize this on the next pub job they receive.
+When the master generates a new AES key, the minions aren't notified of this but will discover it on the next pub job they receive.
 When the minion receives such a job it will then re-auth with the master.
 Since Salt does minion-side filtering this means that all the minions will re-auth on the next command published on the master-- causing another "thundering herd".
 This can be avoided by setting the

 .. code-block:: yaml